sanketsw/EntityModelUI/README.md

 # cheetah
 Pricing App POC using AngularJS 2.0 and [Primeng](http://www.primefaces.org/primeng/#/)- Rich angular2 UI component library

+## Reference code
+* Please visit [my primeng angular starter used for this project](https://github.com/sanketsw/primeng-aungular-starter) for more details on DevOps, Unit Testing and Integration Testing.
+* [Modena](http://www.primefaces.org/modena-primeng/) theme for Primeng is integrated in this project while the primeng angular starter uses bootstrap.
+Purchase it if you want to use this project.

 ## Installation
 Firstly, you need to have [Node.js](https://nodejs.org/en/)